A pattern like this comes up a lot in Ruby code:

 Even though I can see why people might expect it to work,

-there are reasons why it should not work (at least, not using the syntax
+there are reasons why it should not work, and the Sorbet docs elaborate

 ,